Supplier Cybersecurity

 Step 2: Assessing Your NIST SP 800-171 Compliance

-After reviewing the educational material, the subcontractors can review the Cybersecurity Toolkit to find the CMMC - SSP and POAM Template.
-This template helps the subcontractor create a System Security Plan (SSP) and a Plan of Action and Milestones (POA&M).
-These documents are necessary to implement NIST Special Publication 800-171, the publication called out in DFARS 252.204-7012 (Safeguarding Covered Defense Information and Cyber Incident Reporting).
+After reviewing the educational material, the subcontractors can create a System Security Plan (SSP) and a Plan of Action and Milestones (POA&M).
+These documents are necessary to document the implementation of NIST Special Publication 800-171, the publication called out in DFARS 252.204-7012 (Safeguarding Covered Defense Information and Cyber Incident Reporting).

 In addition to DFARS 252.204-7012, The Department of Defense has introduced two additional Defense Federal Acquisition Regulation Supplement (DFARS) requirements related to NIST SP 800-171.